danjonweb/DataVis-Team88Project/DataCollection/README.md

 3. HTTP response code from the server
 4. JSON blob of price history

-The schema of flight_history_price table is:
+The schema of the flight_history_price table is:
 * "src" TEXT
 * "dst" TEXT
 * "dst_cid" TEXT